Canada - Nutrition

-Canada is a leader in the nutrition sector; policies are integrated into work in ‘human dignity’
+Canada is a leader in the nutrition sector

-Canada’s nutrition-related activities are embedded into the Feminist International Assistant Policy’s second action area, ‘Human Dignity’.
-Given the policy’s gender-equality lens, ensuring adequate nutrition of adolescent girls and pregnant women is a core focus, as well as battling against gender-based discrimination that forces women and girls to “eat less and eat last”.
+Canada’s nutrition-related activities are embedded in the Feminist International Assistance Policy’s (FIAP) second action area, ‘Human Dignity’.
+Given the policy’s gender-equality lens, ensuring adequate nutrition of adolescent girls and pregnant women is a core focus, as well as battling gender-based discrimination that forces women and girls to “eat less and eat last”.

-Canada is involved in multiple nutrition initiatives.
 In 2018, Global Affairs Canada (GAC) launched a partnership with Nutrition International and the World Association of Girl Guides and Girl Scouts (WAGGGS) to engage girls in Bangladesh, Madagascar, Philippines, Sri Lanka, and Tanzania with healthy eating programs.
-In the same year, Canada also invested CAD1.5 million (US$1.2 million) in the Right Start initiative in Indonesia, having contributed CAD75 million (US$58 million) to the initiative at its launch.
+In the same year, Canada also invested an additional CAD2 million (US$1 million) in the Right Start initiative in Indonesia, having contributed CAD75 million (US$58 million) to the initiative at its launch.

-Canada also hosts and is a large funder of Nutrition International; formerly the ‘Micronutrient Initiative’), a collaborative not-for-profit platform for technical experts, advocates, and other nutrition champions to advance innovative solutions to reduce vitamin and mineral deficiencies through advocacy and technical and programmatic support.
-According to the Canadian government, Canada is the largest donor of Vitamin A programs worldwide since 1998.
+Canada hosts and is a large funder of Nutrition International (formerly the ‘Micronutrient Initiative’), a collaborative not-for-profit platform for technical experts, advocates, and other nutrition champions to advance innovative solutions to reduce vitamin and mineral deficiencies through advocacy and technical and programmatic support.

 GAC sets nutrition policies; Global Issues and Development branch is a key player

-Under the overall guidance of the Prime Minister, Global Affairs Canada (GAC) steers development policy, including for nutrition.
-Within GAC, priority-setting for nutrition-related policies sits with the Global Issues and Development branch, and the units for ‘Global Health, Nutrition and Education’ and ‘Global Food Security and Environment’.
+Under the overall guidance of the Prime Minister, GAC steers development policy, including for nutrition.
+Within GAC, priority-setting for nutrition-related policies sits with the Global Issues and Development Branch, and the units for ‘Global Health, Nutrition and Education’ and ‘Global Food Security and Environment’.
 GAC’s four geographic branches managing regional and country programs play a key role in programming nutrition-related activities in Canada’s partner countries.